Cervical Cancer: Overview

 How is cervical cancer treated?

 Types of treatment for cancer are either local or systemic.
 Local treatments remove, destroy, or control cancer cells in one area.
 Surgery and radiation are local treatments.
 Systemic treatment is used to destroy or control cancer cells that may have traveled around your body.
-When taken by pill or injection, chemotherapy and targeted therapy are systemic treatments.
-You may have just one treatment or a combination of treatments.
+When taken by pill or injection, chemotherapy (chemo) and targeted therapy are systemic treatments.
+You may have just 1 treatment or a combination of treatments.

 Cervical cancer may be treated with: